UK parliamentarian admits lying about lucrative pandemic contracts but says she's done nothing wrong

 LONDON -- A member of Britain’s House of Lords has acknowledged that she repeatedly lied about her links to a company that was awarded lucrative government contracts to supply protective masks and gowns during the coronavirus pandemic.

-Underwear tycoon Michelle Mone said she had made an “error” in denying connections to the company PPE Medpro and regretted threatening to sue journalists who alleged she had ties to the firm.
+Underwear tycoon Michelle Mone said that she had made an “error” in denying connections to the company PPE Medpro, and regretted threatening to sue journalists who alleged she had ties to the firm.
 Her husband, Doug Barrowman, has acknowledged he led the consortium that owns the company.

 “I did make an error in saying to the press that I wasn’t involved,” Mone said in a BBC interview broadcast Sunday.
 “Hindsight is a wonderful thing.
 I wasn’t trying to pull the wool over anyone’s eyes, and I regret and I’m sorry for not saying straight out, ‘Yes, I am involved.’”